- August 26, 2022

-The joint stock companies can be established in Turkey by a single natural or legal perso.
-An upper limit for the number of has not been determined.
+The joint stock companies can be established in Turkey by a single natural or legal person.
+An upper limit for the number of joint stock companies has not been determined.

 Companies with more than 500 partners must comply with the regulations of the Capital Markets Board.

 The liability in joint stock companies is different from that of a limited companies in Turkey.
-Company shareholders are liable for company debts only in proportion to their capital and to the company.
+Company shareholders are liable for company debts only in proportion to their capital commited to the company.

 Who can establish a joint stock company?